 Pieder added, "So he was not telling us the truth!
 What else did he lie about?"
 Osber suddenly remembered "Yesterday, when I was briefly alone with Gorvan, he mentioned how sorry he was that we had lost our mother and father when travelling to this town.
 I thought he had heard the story from one of you and made a mistake about our mother, but now I'm not so sure."
-Pieder and Berzifal confirmed that they had not told their story to Gorvan and then Berzifal said "Aye [say it as "I"], and at other times he always maintained that he knew nothing of us until we met him.
+Pieder and Berzifal confirmed that they had not told their story to Gorvan and then Berzifal said "Aye, and at other times he always maintained that he knew nothing of us until we met him.
 Perhaps he knew much more than he let on."

-"The cheat" said Osber suddenly.
+"The rascal" burst out Osber.
 "He knew all about us before we met.
 Perhaps our meeting was no accident but a clever trick."
 Berzifal was quick to understand more "You are right Brother.
-He was out to trick us into being friends with him and it worked until now.
+He was out to ingratiate himself with us and succeeded.
 I do not know what his plan was but I imagine it was our money he was after.
 Perhaps ... perhaps this was not murder at all but self defence!
-Perhaps it was some other person he was trying to trick who had an argument with him and now is running, not from us, but from his gang.
-A gang who now may be looking for them too."
+Perhaps it was some other dupe who confronted him and now is fleeing, not from us, but from confederates of his.
+Confederates who even now may be hunting them too."

 Pieder asked "Do you think they have caught them already?"
 Berzifal answered "Perhaps, but perhaps not.
-Pieder, go to the back of our boat and look back.
+Pieder, go aft and look back.
 Be careful not to be seen doing so by anyone who might be behind us."

-Pieder did as he was asked and for several minutes he looked back for signs of another boat behind them.
+Pieder did as he was asked and for several minutes he stared back, hunting for signs of pursuers.
 Then, suddenly, he called out "Yes, there's a boat behind us, a long way back.
-They are rowing [using oars; say it as "ro - ing"] I think, so there must be many of them."
+They are rowing I think, so there must be many of them."

-Berzifal was angry and said "Of course!
-They have followed us, perhaps watching us since the start of this chase."
-He quickly wrote two more notes and sent them on their way by pigeon, one up river to the loading station and the other back to the town.
+Berzifal clenched his fists in anger and said "Of course!
+They have followed us, perhaps spying on us since the start of this chase."
+He hurriedly wrote two more notes and sent them on their way by pigeon, one up river to the loading station and the other back to the town.

 One of the crew called out "We will reach the loading station in a mile, but still no sign of a boat ahead."
 Then, almost immediately, he added "No!
 I see something.
 A small boat under sail."
-The Cutter was indeed a much quicker boat and within a few minutes they were close enough to call out to the other boat while Pieder said that the rowing boat was still far behind them.
+The Cutter was indeed a much faster vessel and within a few minutes they were within hailing distance of the other boat while Pieder reported that the rowing boat was still far behind them.

-The people in the small boat ahead seemed excited and unhappy.
-Berzifal told Captain Horace to stand at the front of their boat with his over coat off and a light shining on his police uniform.
-Within a few moments the boat ahead slowed and those in it stood up and began waving.
-The Brothers' thinking was right.
+The occupants of the small boat ahead seemed agitated.
+Berzifal told Captain Horace to stand in the bows with his cloak off and a storm lantern shining on his uniform.
+Within a few moments the boat ahead slowed and the occupants stood up and began waving.
+The Brothers' conjectures seemed confirmed.
 Murderers would not be happy to see a policeman.

-They pulled alongside to let the two people get on the Cutter.
+They pulled alongside and took on two new passengers.
 They were a young man and a young woman, both cold and frightened.
 Osber recognized the man.
-He was Harbold [say it as "har - boled"], the son of one of their best customers, recently returned from studying a long way away.
-The girl he introduced as his sister, Maryaine [say it as "marry - ane"].
+He was Harbold, the son of one of their best customers, recently returned from studying overseas.
+The girl he introduced as his sister, Maryaine.